lynniemagoo/node-i2c-io-expanders/README.md

 **Supported (tested) Node.js versions:** 10, 12, 14, 16, 18, 20

 **IMPORTANT: The MCP23017 IC supports physical separation into two Ports (A and B) each supporting a separate interrupt pin.
-The current MCP23017 implementation in this package abstracts both 8-pin Ports (A and B) into a single device of 16 pins.
-To support this configuration, interrupts are 'Mirrored' meaning that you can connect InterruptA or InterruptB to your CPU for processing interrupts.
-See the MCP23017 datasheet for more details.
-Future implementations may support treating each 8-pin Port (A or B) as separate class instances, however this configuration is not yet available nor tested.**
+The simple MCP23017 implementation in this package abstracts both 8-pin Ports (A and B) into a single device of 16 pins.
+To support this configuration, interrupts are 'Mirrored' meaning that you can connect InterruptA or InterruptB pins to your CPU for processing interrupts. **

+**Additionally, this package provides the ability to address IC Ports independently via the MPC23017A and MCP23017B constructors.
+In this configuration, interrupts are not 'Mirrored' meaning that depending on your needs, you connect the required pin, either InterruptA or InterruptB to your CPU for processing interrupts.**

+**For all MCP23017 implementations, interrupts are configured as 'Open-Drain'.
+See the MCP23017 examples folder as well as the  the MCP23017 datasheet for more details.**

 ## Installation